ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_2020_GoG_winners/PDHJV-DOC.md

  - Harry Cikanek
  - Joseph Pica
  - Vanessa Griffin
 description: Restored the functionality of NOAA’s new weather satellite following a visibility defect.
 The team’s innovative techniques and coordinated approach restored the satellite’s ability to observe critical weather conditions across the Western Hemisphere, such as hurricanes, fires, and volcanic activity, with minimal data loss.
+This team’s response to the crisis restored the value of the nation’s $1 billion investment.
 filters: GoG-team doc agency
 image: agency/Commerce_Seal.png
 banner: agency